lpryszcz/htseq/doc/tour.rst

    >>> read_iv = HTSeq.GenomicInterval("chr1", 450, 800)

-We can query the GenomicArrayOfSets, as before:
+We can query the :class:`GenomicArrayOfSets`, as before:

 .. doctest::